Skip to main content

 By William J. Showalter, CRCM, CRP, Senior Consultant

 Adjustable-rate mortgages (ARM) have not been much of an issue for many banks and thrifts in recent years since fixed rates have been so low.
 But they are still an important tool for serving those customers who cannot meet the secondary market qualifications applied to most fixed-rate loans.
 And, many institutions have a portfolio of existing ARM loans that they service.
-One potential complication for some lenders is the impending discontinuance of the LIBOR index, requiring them to find another comparable index for their ARMs.
+One potential complication for some lenders is the impending discontinuance of the LIBOR index.
+This requires lenders to find another comparable index for their ARMs.

 ARMs were in the spotlight over 10 years ago because of problems in the subprime market.
 Many subprime products have variable interest rates, which shift the interest rate risk from lender to borrower.
 Besides the issues raised then over putting borrowers into inappropriate products, there also are concerns over errors in ARM rate changes.